Sanster/OhMyTable/README.md

 ## Limitation

 - Table Structure Recognition model is trained with max output length 1024(about 150 table cell boxes.)
+- The current table recognition model's training data contains a lot of dirty data.
+I may train a new model after cleaning the data.
-- The model effect will be better with less padding around the table image.
+- The model works better with less padding around the table image.

 ## Acknowledgement